 Bison is a meat that's mainly sourced from a large, North American mammal that once roamed the Great Plains region in abundance.
-Many people know it as buffalo, which is another way the name often graces restaurant menus.
-Today, much of the bison that's consumed comes from Montana, Colorado, Canada, and the Dakotas.
-These animals provide a lot of protein, and though bison has less fat, the meat compares easily to beef.
+Today, much of the bison that's consumed in North America comes from Montana, Colorado, Canada, and the Dakotas.

 What Is Bison?